“`html

 - Actors: Hackers, competitors

-- Vulnerabilities: Insufficient OPSEC, using online wallets with low security
+- Vulnerabilities: Insufficient OPSECOperational security: habits that reduce how much sensitive information you reveal about yourself an...
+More, using online wallets with low security

-- Mitigations: Cybersecurity education, use of 2FAVícefázové ověření (též vícefaktorové, anglicky mu...
+- Mitigations: Cybersecurity education, use of 2FAVícefázové ověření (též vícefaktorové, anglicky multi-factor authentication) je v informat...
 More

 Man-in-the-Middle Attacks